rashesh2308/ConjointAnalysis/README.md

 ![alt text](https://github.com/rashesh2308/ConjointAnalysis/blob/main/images/Screen%20Shot%202021-03-05%20at%2011.23.39%20AM.png)

 Product 1 which consists of an Android operating system, fingerprint unlock, a 64 GB storage, and a price range of $500 - $1000 is the most preferred.
 It has a market share of 44% whereas product 2 is least preferred by the individuals.
 Product 4 which we intend to launch has managed to achieve the second highest market share at 28%.

+## What if scenario
-• **What if scenario** – While playing with product 4 which is to be launched and running the analysis with different factor combinations, we found that offering the following configurations to our target customers would increase the market share of Product 4 from 28% to 33%:
+While playing with product 4 which is to be launched and running the analysis with different factor combinations, we found that offering the following configurations to our target customers would increase the market share of Product 4 from 28% to 33%:
 1. iOS operating system
 2. Fingerprint unlock
 3. Price less than $500
 4. 256GB storage space

 ![alt text](https://github.com/rashesh2308/ConjointAnalysis/blob/main/images/Screen%20Shot%202021-03-05%20at%2011.24.37%20AM.png)

  After changing the price factor to less than $500 for product 4, the third individual started preferring product 4 and in the same way, many of the individuals ( shown in the excel sheet of Market Simulation) selected product 4 which led to an increase in its market share to 33%.